alecmuffett/eotk/TUNEABLES.md

 ### EOTK Use

-Documentation TBD
+#### Documentation TBD

 * IS_SOFTMAP :no_entry:
 * SCRIPT_PAUSE

 ### NGINX Configuration

+#### NGINX_HELLO_ONION

+Creates a "/hello-onion/" URL on all onion domains/subdomains; this provides a helpful fixed point when prototyping to navigate to for accepting self-signed SSL certificates, etc. Use `0` to switch off.
+Underscore also accepted.

-Documentation TBD
+#### Documentation TBD

 * HEADER_CSP_SUPPRESS
 * HEADER_HSTS_SUPPRESS
-* NGINX_HELLO_ONION
 * NGINX_RESOLVER
 * NGINX_RLIM
 * NGINX_TIMEOUT